How can we use our culture to grow as immigrants instead of being penalized by it?

 Looking back now, I see things that I could not see during the three years I worked there.
 I was in that initial confused phase; at the time, I just felt this urgency to find a way out, it was impossible to feel happy there, everyone was stuck!
 Every single comment, every act of jealousy, every frustration from almost all of the workers was somehow directly linked to, and fueled by, cultural differences.

 That place was where so many talented people, beautiful human beings, who had immigrated with big dreams and good intentions, ended up killing and burying their potential… all because they were abused victims of their culture!
-And most of the time, these negative feelings toward each other were hidden by fake compliments and by fake multiculturalist preaching.
+And most of the time, these cultural barriers are the reason of negative feelings toward each other were hidden by fake compliments and by fake multiculturalist preaching.

 Because everyone was carrying an imaginary flag tattooed on their forehead, everyone was judging each others´ cultures and being judged according to their own culture, but because of the identification, the individuals themselves were being hurt!
 You would hear remarks that would range from “look at that guy… classic Asian, always works overtime and makes us all look lazy!” to “this guy works at a slow South American pace… back home, he would be fired!”
 And when similar comments were shared directly…. anger, frustration, sadness and inner pain would proliferate, causing separation and isolation!